20 Antibacterial and Antiviral Herbs and How to Use Them

 by Nina Nelson

-Growing up on an herb farm, I was constantly exposed to different kinds of antibacterial and antiviral herbs.
+Being exposed to different kinds of antibacterial and antiviral herbs is natural when you grow up on an herb farm.
 Long before I knew what herbs were used for, I saw how they were grown, cut for different uses and packaged for herbal retail companies.
 You'd think I adopted the use of herbal remedies before I started my own family.

 I began using some herbal remedies after my 2nd child was born.
 But after using a combination of herbs recommended by my midwife to successfully treat a kidney infection (a previous kidney infection landed me in the ICU for a week on very strong antibiotics), I was hooked.

 Using herbal remedies is easy and if you're looking for herbs to prevent or treat bacterial and viral infections, this list can help you decide what's best for your situation.

 IMPORTANT DISCLAIMER: None of the health topics presented on Sustainable Baby Steps have been evaluated or approved by the FDA.
 They should not replace personal judgment or medical treatment when indicated, nor are they intended to diagnose, treat, cure, or prevent any disease.
 Always talk to your naturopathic physician about the use of these or any other complimentary modalities.
 Reading this website denotes your understanding and agreement to our full disclaimer.

 Before using antibacterial or antiviral herbs, I suggest consulting an herbal medicine guide or herbalist for exact dosing instructions.
 Your body is unique and your specific needs will likely be unique, too.